 Skip to content

-Single Sign-On Example with AWS IAM Identity Center
+Example of Single Sign-On via AWS IAM Identity Center

-AWS IAM Identity Center (formerly AWS SSO) is a centralized identity management service provided by AWS, supporting Single Sign-On (SSO) to manage unified access permissions for users across multiple AWS accounts, cloud applications (such as Salesforce, GitHub), and hybrid cloud resources.
+AWS IAM Identity Center (formerly known as AWS SSO) is a centralized identity management service provided by AWS, supporting Single Sign-On (SSO) to uniformly control user access permissions for multiple AWS accounts, cloud applications (such as Salesforce, GitHub), and hybrid cloud resources.

 1. Enable IAM Identity Center

-In this example, it is assumed that the user account logging into the AWS platform has never used the IAM Identity Center service before, and this is its first use.
+In this example, it is assumed that the user account logging into the AWS platform has never used the IAM Identity Center service before, and this will be its first use.

 1. Log in to the AWS console;

-2. In the search bar, enter IAM Identity Center;
+2. In the search bar, type IAM Identity Center;

 3. Click "Enable".